Ditch your standard meeting / brainstorm format and get your projects on track

 If any of those are true, and I’m 100% sure anyone reading this has experienced all of those and more, a Rapid Decision-Making Sprint would probably have served as a perfect alternative.
 RDMs are particularly effective when a group needs to work together to identify problems, discuss challenge(s), make decisions, and prioritize execution steps.
 They are formidable collaborative decision-making processes that replace unstructured, unfocused discussions, meetings or traditional brainstorms.

-One last thing I love about RDMs is how easy it can translate to any team or organization.
+One last thing I love about RDMs is how easy they can translate to any team or organization.
 Once you learn the process, you can test it out and refine it with your team.
-You can start with as few as two people (although we really suggest three as a minimum if you can) and as much as 10 people.
+You can start with as few as two people (although we really suggest three as a minimum if you can) and as many as 10 people.
 Although, we’ve ran RDMs with 200 participants in our public workshops where we acted as master facilitators to small RDM groups – all working on the same challenge!

 And like all processes grounded in design thinking, once you’ve mastered that process and key activities, you easily can begin to play around with different elements and add/remove/alter different activities to suit your meeting’s goals.